U.S. House Republicans push through two anti-abortion measures in first work week - NewsBreak

 The National Abortion Federation’s 2021 report on violence and disruption showed an “increase in intimidation tactics, vandalism, and other activities aimed at disrupting services, harassing providers, and blocking patients’ access to abortion care.”

-Stalking rose by 600%, blockades jumped by 450%, hoax devices/suspicious packages increased by 163%, invasions surged by 129% and assault and battery by 128% compared to 2020, according to the NAF report.
+Stalking rose by 600 percent, blockades jumped by 450 percent, hoax devices/suspicious packages increased by 163 percent, invasions surged by 129 percent, and assault and battery by 128 percent compared to 2020, according to the NAF report.

 “Crisis pregnancy centers often engage in deceptive advertising to get people in the door, and then they mislead them about the services they provide,” Bonamici said.